 With the Hugo voting continuing I thought it was important to consider more carefully what my voting strategy should be, Specifically in what circumstances should I vote for No Award above a nominated work?

-Philip Sandifer has recommended voting No Award on everything and there is much merit in his argument.
+El Sandifer has recommended voting No Award on everything and there is much merit in her argument.
 However, it would only be effective if most non-Puppies did the same and it is not a viable strategy in the long term.
 Specific puppy-free voting guides have been produced e.g. by Deidre Saoirse Moen.

 Part 1, 2, 3, 4, 5, 6, 7 and 8

 Dave Freer’s argument does not show what he thinks it shows.
 The flaws in the argument are:

 - His description of a left wing category of authors is probably faulty as it relies on key issues that enjoy more popular support in the US public than some conservatives realize.